rightjs/rightjs-docs/docs/en/docs/fx/fx.md

     finish() -> Fx self

-Forces the effect to stop and mark it as a completely finished
+Forces the effect to stop and marks it as a completely finished.

 ### #cancel

     cancel() -> Fx self

-Cancels the effect
+Cancels the effect.

 ### #pause

     pause() -> Fx self

-Puts the effect on pause with an ability to resume it later
+Puts the effect on pause with the ability to be resumed later.

 ### #resume

     resume() -> Fx self

-Resumes a paused effect processing
+Resumes a paused effect.

 ### #prepare

     prepare([....]) -> void

-An abstract method, which is getting called with all the same arguments as the {#start} method when the visual effects queue comes to this effect.
+Abstract method which gets called with the same arguments as the {#start} method when the visual effects queue reaches this effect.

 ### #render

     render(Float position) -> void

-Abstract protected method where the actual effect rendering supposed to be happening.
-During the effect run it receives float numbers from 0 to 1 that represent the position of the effect from the beginning to the end.
+Abstract protected method where the actual effect rendering is supposed to happen.
+During the effect run it receives float numbers from 0 to 1 which represent the position of the effect from the beginning to the end.